Allaman/knowledge.rootknecht.net/pages/01.home/linux-filesystem-hierarchy/.revs/20180913-204029/item.md

 - srv

 contains site-specific data which is served by this system.
-- usr  ("user system resources") &rarr; contains user-land programs and data (as opposed to 'system land' programs and data)
+- usr  ("user system resources")

+contains user-land programs and data (as opposed to 'system land' programs and data)
     - *bin*  &rarr; vast majority of binaries
     - *include* &rarr; 'header files', needed for compiling user space source code.
     - *lib* &rarr; contains program libraries.